 I am a psychoanalytically trained psychotherapist and have been involved in the environmental movement since my 20s when I was part of the editorial collective of ‘Undercurrents’ magazine.
-I founded the Cambridge based charity Cambridge Carbon Footprint, and developed the award winning Carbon Conversations project which uses a psychological, small-group approach to helping people reduce carbon emissions.
+With Andy Brown I developed the award winning Carbon Conversations project which uses a psychological, small-group approach to helping people reduce carbon emissions.
 Carbon Conversations is run by the Surefoot-Effect Community Interest Company.

 I also facilitate workshops on climate change communication and community engagement and offer consultancy to business on employee engagement in carbon reduction.
 I was previously a lecturer with the Open University and an independent consultant for the development of distance learning materials.